Azure/azure-sdk-tools/tools/test-proxy/scripts/transition-scripts/README.md

 Provide `TestProxyExe` argument of `test-proxy` or leave it **blank**.
 This is the default use-case of this transition script.

 - [x] Test-proxy needs to be on the machine and in the path.
 Instructions for that are [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md#installation).

-The script uses test-proxy's CLI commands.
+The newly installed test-proxy tool will be used during the recording migration portion of this script.

 ### `docker` or `podman` invocation